cityofaustin/Residential-Permitting/_projects/general-process/consult.md

 ---

-To make the most of your free 20 minute in-person consultation, we suggest preparing some information about your property and your project for your reviewer ahead of time.
-This information will allow the reviewer to know what kinds of permits you may need depending on what you want to do.
-The more information your reviewer is able to see before you apply, the more time it you will save during the application process.
+To make the most of your free 20 minute in-person consultation with your reviewer, we suggest preparing some information about your property and project ahead of time.
+This information will allow the reviewer to tell you what permits you will need to finish your project.
+Sharing information with your reviewer before you apply for a permit will save time.

-Keep in mind that the consultation is not where you officially submit your application for the permit.
-Consultations can save you time and energy during the process.
-Use the instructions below or print and complete this Consultation Prep Worksheet.
+Remember that you can't officially submit your permit application to the reviewer during the consultation.
+Having a consultation saves time and helps make the permitting process easier.
+Use the instructions below or print and complete this consultation prep worksheet and bring it with you when you meet with your reviewer.

 ### 1. Collect the following information:

-* Answer the following questions before coming to your consultation:
+Have the following information ready for your consultation:

 * What is the address of the property you are working on?
 * Will you move or demolish any interior or exterior walls?
 * Will you need to replace or change your roof?